kaby76/Trash/readme.md

 ## Parsing Result Sets -- the data passed between commands

-A *result set* is a JSON serialization of:
+A *parsing result set* is a JSON serialization of an array of:

 * A set of parse tree nodes.
 * Parser information related to the parse tree nodes.